d-bl/GroundForge/README.md

   On the fly you are supposed to fill in some comments.
 * Step (c) generates a notification to the moderator.

+Please don't be shy, any little improvement is good enough and welcome.
+Forget perfection, even disputable suggestions may inspire something better.
+Also note that little changes hardly need coordination, so go ahead, drops can build a river.

 Note for moderators:
 When you have write rights for a repository, the green button to save your changes will show `commit changes`